 The examples that follow are an indication of some of the many ways we seek to embed British values at St. Matthew’s Catholic Primary School and should be seen as an indication of our approach rather than an exhaustive list.

-At St. Matthew’s Catholic Primary School the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school community and beyond, for instance the nomination and election of students to the School Council, Eco-Council and House and Vice Captains.
-The principle of democracy is explored in History and Religious Education as well as assemblies.
+At St. Matthew’s Catholic Primary School the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school community and beyond, for instance the nomination and election of students to the School Council.
+The principle of democracy is explored in History and Religious Education as well as through assemblies.
+Every year, our school councillors are taken to the Houses of Pariliament in London to help them to develop a key understanding of fundamental British values – one of which of course is democracy.

 The Rule of Law